-Each ProtoComm entry is also used to keep information about various protocol preferences: e.g., whether a protocol module instance is interested in receiving various kernel upcall signals, whether it needs to receive MRIB information, etc.
+Each ProtoComm entry is also used to keep information about various protocol preferences: e.g., whether a protocol module instance is interested in receiving various kernel upcall signals, etc.

-2.7 MfeaMrouter Description
+2.6 MfeaMrouter Description

 MfeaMrouter is an unit used for multicast-related communication with the underlying system.
 For example, MfeaMrouter is used for the following tasks (this list may not be complete):